 Who We Are

-The Conflict Analytics Lab is a research-based consortium on the application of artificial intelligence and data analytics to conflict resolution and negotiation based @Queen's Law and Smith.
+The Conflict Analytics Lab is a consortium interested in the application of artificial intelligence and data analytics to conflict resolution and negotiation based @Queen's Law and Smith.
 Conflict analytics is the process of extracting actionable knowledge from negotiation, mediation and settlement agreements.
-It comprises a global network of experts drawn from across industry and academia (including Queen’s in Canada, Columbia Business Analytics in the United States, HEC Paris in France and Di Tella in Argentina).
+It comprises a global network of experts drawn from across industry and academia (including Queen’s and Mcgill in Canada, Columbia Business Analytics in the United States, HEC Paris in France).

 What is conflict analytics?